 *subject to NCTL conditions (call 01242 505945 for more information).

-- A History degree (or equivalent) or in some circumstances, a related subject with other History background.
+- A history degree or a degree in a related subject.